 On 25 August, five months after his detention, the Colombo High Court finally indicted Tissainyagam.
 The charges include the authoring, publication and distribution of North Eastern Monthly between June 2006 and June 2007.
 According to the indictment, the North Eastern Monthly “intends to cause the commission[ing] of acts of violence or racial or communal disharmony and brings the government into disrepute.”
 The indictment also charges Tissainyagam with collecting funds for and

-.
+promoting a terrorist organisation.
 These actions are considered as offences under the

 Prevention of Terrorist Act and the Emergency Regulations.